pulumi/docs/pulumi-hugo/themes/default/content/docs/tutorials/aws/ec2-webserver.md

 aliases: ["/docs/reference/tutorials/aws/tutorial-ec2-webserver/"]
 ---

-{{< github-buttons "aws-js-webserver" "aws-py-webserver" >}}
+{{< github-buttons "aws-ts-webserver" "aws-js-webserver" "aws-py-webserver" "aws-cs-webserver" >}}

-In this tutorial, we will show you how to use JavaScript or Python to deploy a simple webserver using an Amazon EC2 instance.
+In this tutorial, we will show you how to deploy a simple webserver using an Amazon EC2 instance.

 {{< multilang-tutorial-prereqs >}}